NCC: Natural Concurrency Control for Strictly Serializable Datastores by Avoiding the Timestamp-Inversion Pitfall

-Figure~\ref{alg:sr} shows the pseudocode for \sr{}.
+Algorithm~\ref{alg:sr} shows the pseudocode for \sr{}.
 When the transaction fails the \sg{} check, \sstx suggests a new timestamp $t'$, which is the maximum $t_w$ in the server responses.
 The client then sends \sr{} messages that include $t'$ to the participant servers, which then attempt to reposition the transaction's requests at $t'$.
 The server can reposition a request if there has not been a newer version that was created before $t'$ (lines~\ref{sr:f1}--\ref{sr:f3}) and, if the request is a write, the version it created has not been read by any transactions (lines~\ref{sr:w1} and~\ref{sr:w2}).
-The server updates the timestamps of relevant versions if \sr{} succeeds, e.g., the created version has a new timestamp pair ($t',\,t'$), and $t_r$ of read version is updated to $t'$ if $t'$ is greater (lines~\ref{sr:update1}--\ref{sr:update2}).
-The client commits the \sg{}-rejected transaction if all its \sr{} requests succeed, and ``truly'' aborts it, otherwise (lines~\ref{cl:sr1} and~\ref{cl:sr2}, Figure~\ref{alg:client}).
+The server updates the timestamps of relevant versions if \sr{} succeeds, e.g., the created version has a new timestamp pair ($t',\,t'$), and $t_r$ of the read version is updated to $t'$ if $t'$ is greater (lines~\ref{sr:update1}--\ref{sr:update2}).
+(Our implementation does not smart-retry the request that returned the maximum $t_w$, i.e., $t_w=t'$, because its \sr{} always succeeds.)
+The client commits the \sg{}-rejected transaction if all its \sr{} requests succeed, and aborts and retries it from scratch otherwise (lines~\ref{cl:sr1} and~\ref{cl:sr2}, Algorithm~\ref{alg:client}).

-Not only does \sr{} avoid unnecessary ``true'' aborts, it also unleashes a higher degree of concurrency, as shown in Figure~\ref{fig:opt-3}.
+Not only does \sr{} avoid false aborts, it also unleashes a higher degree of concurrency, as shown in Figure~\ref{fig:opt-3}.
 The servers have executed a newer transaction $\textit{tx}_2$ when $\textit{tx}_1$'s smart retry (SR) messages arrive, and both transactions can be committed even if the messages interleave, e.g., $\textit{tx}_1$'s \sr{} succeeds and $\textit{tx}_2$ passes its \sg{} check, because $\textit{tx}_2$'s pre-assigned timestamps have left enough room for repositioning $\textit{tx}_1$'s requests.
-In contrast, validation-based techniques would unnecessarily abort $\textit{tx}_1$ (considering SR as dOCC's validation messages) due to the presence of a conflicting transaction $\textit{tx}_2$.
+In contrast, validation-based techniques would unnecessarily abort $\textit{tx}_1$ (considering SR as dOCC's validation messages) due to the presence of the conflicting transaction $\textit{tx}_2$.

-\paragraph{Garbage collection.} Old versions are temporarily stored and quickly garbage collected as soon as they are no longer needed by undecided transactions for \sr{}.
+\paragraph{Garbage collection.} Old versions are temporarily stored and garbage collected as soon as they are no longer needed by undecided transactions for \sr{}.
 Only the most recent versions are used to serve new transactions.